hrt127/farcaster-digest/README.md

 - Narrow perspective because the current setup only tracks a small number of users per channel.
 - Free tier API limits can make refreshing the digest feel clunky.

+## 🎯 Why This Matters

+Farcaster's focused on sustainable growth, but there's a discovery problem: new users (or maybe just me) often feel lost.
+It's hard to see the values and culture that made FC what it is when you're drowning in unfamiliar channels and inside references.
+I've watched this place grow since last year.
+The people here are genuinely magical — thoughtful builders, substantive debates, actual attempts to change things.
+But without onboarding rails, dp most people get all of that and heart swayed the FC way?
+I got lucky.
+People showing me grace while I'm figuring it out <3 I'm trying to be more than I've been before.

+This tool is a rough prototype of what could help more people find the magic:
+- **Channel discovery**: Find spaces by interest, not luck
+- **People recommender**: Surface thoughtful contributors worth following
+- **Culture guide**: Understand each space's vibe before diving in
+- **Information router**: Turn chaos into navigable signal

+Right now it's just a digest that helped one confused person.
+But it hints at making FC's incredible culture more accessible to people who don't have someone showing them around.
+FC deserves better whatever that looks like onboarding tools.
+The conversations happening here are too good for people to miss or for it to get twisted by the world.
+If this direction interests you, PRs and ideas welcome.

 ## 🛠️ Troubleshooting

 - **429 Rate Limit Errors** → Increase delay between requests to 1000 ms in `src/index.js`.